areski/cdr-pusher/README.md

 # FS-Pusher

-FS-Pusher is a Go Application aims to run as a service that push CDRs from local DB storage (ie: SQLite) to a Riak Cluster.
+FS-Pusher is a Go Application aims to run as a service that push CDRs from local DB storage (ie: SQLite) to a PostGreSQL or Riak Cluster.

 [![circleci](https://circleci.com/gh/areski/fs-pusher.png)](https://circleci.com/gh/areski/fs-pusher)